alexharri/website/posts/encoding-declension.md

 </tbody>
 </table>}

 The error rate here is 2.9%.
 If we extrapolate that 2.9% error rate across the 5,833 people not covered by DIM data we get 170 wrong results.
-So for the 363,314 people holding names in the approved list of Icelandic names, that corresponds to an error rate of __0.046%__.
+Dividing 170 wrong results by the 363,314 people holding names in the approved list of Icelandic names gives us an error rate of 0.046%.

 ## Regularity and comprehensiveness

-As we can see, the compressed trie captures the rules of Icelandic name declension to an impressive degree.
-I believe this is due to the _regularity_ and _comprehensiveness_ of the data on Icelandic name declension, where
+The compressed trie captures the rules of Icelandic name declension to an impressive degree.
+I attribute this to the _regularity_ and _comprehensiveness_ of the data on Icelandic name declension, where

  * _regularity_ is the degree to which similar key suffixes map to the same values, and
  * _comprehensiveness_ is how well the input data captures rules _and_ exceptions to them.